 b) A letter from Susan Snyder, Superintendent, Recreation & Parks Dept., regarding the request to put a restroom facility at Sunset Park and stating at a recent meeting of the Recreation Advisory Board, it was their decision that a restroom or a port-o-san is not necessary at that location and explaining their recommendation.

 c) A letter from Don Daubney, Croton Lions’ Club, seeking permission to hold a “Duck Race” on the Croton River next April.
 Mayor Schmidt suggested discussing further with the Lions’ Club and pass on additional information as the project moves further.
 Don Daubney stated that they felt the best place to recover lost ducks would be via canoe or kayak by the Rt.
 9 bridge.
 He added that they can earmark part of the revenue to a river project; this will bring some additional interest to the river; he is in communication with people who run a similar race in Vermont.
-Trustee Gallelli suggested doing a test run to see how long it takes objects to travel the route.
+Trustee Gallelli suggested doing a test run to see how long it takes objects to

 d) JoAnne Fannon, Chair, Community Blood Program, announcing the 73rd Blood Drive will be held on Sunday, Dec.
 3rd 9 am to 3 pm.